bejoo/feedback/readme.markdown

 developers.

 A user can simply click on a DOM element, enter a message and send it to the developers.
-Feedback allows you to easily add additional Info such as user email, without having to ask the user manually.
+Feedback allows you to easily add additional info such as user email, without having to ask the user manually.

 Requirements: Server: Node.js and Mongodb.
 Client: jQuery Plugin.